Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Introduction

-where $T_pE = \varprojlim E[p^n]$ is the $p$-adic Tate module of $E$.
-In 1972 Serre \cite{serre72} proved his celebrated open image theorem, stating that if the elliptic curve $E$ does not have (potential) complex multiplication, then the representation $\rho_{E,p^\infty}$ is surjective for almost all primes.
-He actually proved a stronger statement: if $E$ does not have complex multiplication, then the image of the adelic representation

-is open; equivalently, the image of $\rho_E$ has finite index in $\GL_2(\widehat{\Z})$.
-In the same paper, Serre asked the following question.
+In 1972 Serre \cite{serre72} proved his celebrated open image theorem, stating that if the elliptic curve $E$ does not have (potential) complex multiplication, then the image of the representation $\rho_{E}$ ; equivalently, the image of $\rho_E$ has finite index in $\GL_2(\widehat{\Z})$.
+From now on we will say that $E$ does not have complex multiplication (CM) it does not have complex multiplication over $\overline{K}$.
+In the same paper, Serre asked a question, which can be proved to be equivalent to the following.